Ministry of Health (Saudi Arabia): Ministry's Response to COVID-19

 By the end of December 2019, China witnessed a widespread of acute pneumonia cases, later known as Coronavirus disease 2019 COVID-19.
 Thereafter, countries around the world started preparedness and response efforts, in different ways at different times, in an attempt to limit the spread of COVID-19.

 The Kingdom of Saudi Arabia was one of the first countries that started precautionary and preventive measures and anticipated the danger of this disease, which turned into a global pandemic within a short period of time.
 The Kingdom did not limit its efforts to curb COVID-19 to the local level, as it also expanded them to the international level, given its political, strategic, and economic roles.
 These are evident with the Kingdom's leadership role during its presidency of the G20 for the year 2020.
 Moreover, several international bodies and media channels praised the Kingdom's efforts at the national and international levels to strengthen response, develop a treatment, and ensure the availability of preventive equipment, as well as its $500 million contributions to support global efforts to curb the pandemic.
 This support is part of the Kingdom's commitment to fund international organizations according to the agreements announced at the G20 extraordinary summit initiated by the Kingdom.

-The Kingdom of Saudi Arabia participated in the Pledging Conference hosted by the European Commission and led by the World Health Organization (WHO) to advance the work of Access to COVID-19 Tools (ACT) Accelerator, as a member and one of the founders of this landmark Global Initiative, which espouses the shared commitment of all partners to equitable global access to innovative tools for COVID-19 for all.
-The launch of the ACT Accelerator has catalyzed an unprecedented level of the partnership of key actors and relevant stakeholders across sectors, to align and coordinate efforts in pursuit of the accelerated development, production, and equitable access to new COVID-19 diagnosis, therapeutics, and vaccines, thus ensuring that in the fight against COVID-19, no one left behind.
+The Kingdom of Saudi Arabia participated in a pledging conference hosted by the European Commission and associated with efforts to support the Access to COVID-19 Tools Accelerator (ACT Accelerator).
+Saudi Arabia was among the participants in the global initiative, which sought to promote equitable access to COVID-19 diagnostics, therapeutics, and vaccines.

+The ACT Accelerator brought together governments, international organizations, and other stakeholders to coordinate efforts related to the development, production, and distribution of COVID-19 diagnostic tools, treatments, and vaccines.

 Owing to the experience that the Kingdom accumulated over the years in risk management and assessment to secure national and global health, ensure the security and the safety of Hajj and Umrah pilgrims every year, and develop a highly efficient health system, and to its previous experience in curbing the Middle East Respiratory Syndrome (MERS-CoV); the Kingdom took several early, evidence-based precautionary measures at the highest levels.